Welcome to the month of October! There are tons of different holidays to celebrate in October, and below are five of the best.

 “But first, coffee.”

 The coffee beverage has become known in our world as one of the most basic staples in everyday life, so naturally, it has its own day!
 Though no one knows the true origin, the most renowned coffee legend takes place in the coffee forests of Ethiopia.
-The legend tells of a farmer whose goats ate a special type of bean/berry that kept them up all night.
-The farmer shared this discovery with his local monastery abbot who, after turning the berries into a drink, told other monks about his special drink that could keep someone awake through continual hours of prayer.
-Whether this tale is fact or fiction, it is true that coffee beans became a valuable trading item by the 16th and 17th centuries and have certainly not lost their appeal among Americans.
+The tale tells of a farmer whose goats ate a special type of bean/berry that kept them up all night.
+The farmer shared this discovery with his local monastery abbot who, after turning the berries into a liquid, told other monks about his special drink that could keep someone awake through continual hours of prayer.
+Whether this legend is fact or fiction, it is true that coffee beans became a valuable trading item by the 16th and 17th centuries and have certainly not lost their appeal among Americans.

 October 18 – National Chocolate Cupcake Day